grahamwwilson/QNrandom/README.md

 1  **Circle.py**
    Dart-board example for area of unit circle using uniform random numbers

+1  **CircleAnalyze.py**
+   Dart-board example for area of unit circle using uniform random numbers with uncertainty calculation using binomial distribution.
+   This could also be done empirically more explicitly with ensembles similar to Gaussian.py below.

 1b **UniformPlot.py**
    Uniform.py but with a histogram